 - The nameplate or sticker.
 Trane gets an orange nameplate and American Standard gets a blue nameplate.

-The parent company of the Trane and American Standard brands is the manufacturing giant Ingersoll Rand.
+The parent company of the Trane and American Standard brands was the manufacturing giant Ingersoll Rand until 2019/2020*.
 IR acquired the company (formerly The Trane Company) in June 2008 for a reported $10.1 billion.
 Ingersoll Rand also owns approximately half a dozen other brands including Club Car, a well-known golf cart manufacturer.

-Update March, 2020: In April 2019, Ingersoll Rand and Industrial Manufacturer, Gardner Denver announced the two companies would merge under the name Ingersoll Rand and the Trane brand would no longer be part of the Ingersoll Rand family of brands.
-Under the agreement, Ingersoll Rand separated its Industrial segment and combined with Gardner Denver.
+*Update: In April 2019, Ingersoll Rand and Industrial Manufacturer, Gardner Denver announced the two companies would merge under the name Ingersoll Rand and the Trane brand would no longer be part of the Ingersoll Rand family of brands.
+Under the agreement, Ingersoll Rand separated its industrial segment and combined with Gardner Denver.
 Completing the transaction, in March, 2020, the HVAC assets of the current Ingersoll Rand became Trane Technologies.

 Does Trane Cost More than American Standard?